GoogleCloudPlatform/cloud-foundation-fabric/blueprints/secops/secops-gke-forwarder/README.md

 Make sure you’re in the directory of this tutorial (where this README is in).

 Configure the Terraform variables in your `terraform.tfvars` file.
-See [terraform.tfvars.sample](terraform.tfvars.sample) as starting point - just copy it to `terraform.tfvars` and edit the latter.
+See the example test at the end of this README.md as starting point - just copy it to `terraform.tfvars` and edit the latter.
 See the variables documentation below.